gradio-app/gradio/testing-guidelines/ci.md

 For every pull request we deploy a Gradio app to Hugging Face Spaces.
 This allows us to test out new features and check for any obvious issues.
 This process is follows:

-- Build gradio and create a wheel
+- Build Gradio and create a wheel
 - Upload the wheel to S3
-- Copy certain demos to a folder with somne configuration
+- Copy certain demos to a folder with some configuration
 - Create a requirements.txt contain links to the uploaded wheels
 - Create the necessary spaces configuration (via a README.md file)
 - Create a space using the `huggingface_hub` library